TechLauncher-its-personal/Personal-Virtual-Assistant-for-News-Filtering/README.md

 4. Sprint 4: Week 9 to Week 10, focused on finishing documentation, finishing the implementation of the website, and testing the final version of Almond.

 ### Deliverables
-1. A standalone deployment of a website that implements the new UI, connected to Almond-Cloud using its API, that can use the news filter service that has a working NLP component using Almond-Devices, given to the client through the code in Github. *to be updated with either fork, change ownership, or clone
+1. A standalone deployment of a website that implements the new UI, connected to Almond-Cloud using its API, that can use the news filter service that has a working NLP component using Almond-Devices, given to the client through the code in Github by forking the repositories using the ISS account.
 2. A collection of training data used to train the news filter service, given to the client in the form of a JSON file containing labelled articles for the sports and tech topic.
 Increase the data to 4000 relevant articles for each topic and 4000 irrelevant articles, totalling at 12000 labeled articles.

 ## Constraints